SGDInstitute/apollo/content/collections/pages/sgdinstitute/glossary.md

         content:
           -
             type: text
-            text: 'Together with student organizers of the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference, we review these for relevance and continued cultural and historical accuracy.
+            text: 'Together with student organizers of the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference, we review these annually for relevance and continued cultural and historical accuracy.
 We know and respect that identities exist on spectrums, so this is not an exhaustive or inviolable list or explanation of all possible identities.
 All terms used to describe identities are subject to varying interpretation by those who claim the identity, and no identity or definition should be imposed on another person.'
       -
         type: paragraph
         content: